RB Leipzig given the go-ahead for fans to return

 "It's almost six months since the last game with supporters and we've always stressed how much we missed the fans and atmosphere."

-Leipzig finished third in the Bundesliga in 2019-20, while also reaching the Champions League semi-finals, going out to Paris Saint-Germain in Lisbon.
+Leipzig finished third in the Bundesliga in 2019-2020, while also reaching the UEFA Champions League semi-finals, going out to Paris Saint-Germain in Lisbon.